 Even if you were so in love with your new logo in 1997, times change and design trends come and go.
 It’s not disloyal to change things up.

-You may not realise it, but your business is constantly changing.
+You may not realise it, but your business and brand is constantly changing.
 If you don’t believe that, just take a look at your very first proposal or brochure from years ago.
 If it doesn’t make you cringe, maybe you haven’t come far enough.

 When you’re using the same website, collateral and design to promote your business as you did on Day One, what do you think that says about your business?